-Following Microsoft's Windows 10 April 2018 Update, AMD has released its latest Radeon Software Adrenalin Edition 18.4.1 graphics driver update, bringing support for the new Windows 10 update as well as fixing some minor issues.
+AMD has released its latest Radeon Software Adrenalin 2020 Edition 20.8.1 graphics driver which brings several optimizations for new games as well as fixes some bugs.

 Intel has been part of the Hollywood production scene for more than a decade, but it hA just decided to give us a bit more details about the present and the future of the movie production, all part of the Exascale vision set by Raja Koduri, Jim Keller and Jim Jeffers.